 Fueling up at Bonner’s Ferry, a sign read “Big Foot Social Distancing Champion” but no-one did, no-one wore a mask.
 We stayed out of the store and paid at the pump.
 Pulling over at Moyie Springs after driving across the 464 foot high, 1,223 foot long bridge over the Moyie River Canyon…we looked out towards the dam.
 And then over the state border in to Montana, crossing the Yak River, over the Kootenai River.
 Through the small town of Troy to find our cabin, set back from the trail in woods, a short walk from Lake Creek.
 Unloaded and realised the 1 hour time difference…cooked dinner at 7 and ate indoors at the heavy wooden table.
 Wandering outside after to sit on the porch and wait for the night.
 A group of 8 or 9 Turkeys wandered around the cabin side, scratching and pecking at the lawn, making their mewing noises as they jostled each other.
 As if by command they lumbered, lifting in to heavy flight…one by one as if on a runway to fly up in to the trees to roost.
 The beat of their wings loud and steady and once up in the branches they called to each other, clucking, fussing, as they settled in for the night.

 Day 2.
 The cabin is spacious.
 Private with only one neighbour quite a way behind us in the woods.
 We woke up to a chilly morning.
-The sun takes a while to reach us and heat the porch because it needs to climb above the mountain before it reaches us.
+The sun takes a while to reach us and heat the porch because it needs to climb above the mountain first.
 Most comfortable bed I’d slept in for a time, so I stayed in it ’til 10am and the sun was hitting the grass.
 We had a relaxing day; sitting on the big wrap around porch listening to the wind in the trees.
 Reading, eating, watching for birds.
 I’m reading the Julia Child biography, not someone well known to the English.
 Her time living in France, learning to cook, write recipes; atmospheric descriptions of late 1940s/1950s Paris and Marseilles.

 Turkey feathers lay among the wood pile.
 Wildflowers glowed burnt yellow and umber against dark green foliage of pine and fir trees.
 We found part of an animal’s skeleton, picked dry, bleached by the sun.
 Stacked cords of wood shed their bark.
 Rotting tree stumps smelled earthy, host to saplings growing from loamy mulch as the old life fed new.
 Everything floated against a dark backdrop of dense trees.
 Hundreds of dry pine cones crunched underfoot.
 We pushed back tall wildflowers, starting to turn inwards curling and dry, anticipating Autumn.
 Walking under towering electric pylons to access a different part of the creek we stood on smooth stones looking out across silvered fallen trees breaking the wash of the water.